Podcast: Download

 These 11 memory strategies might help too:

-In the mid-to-late stages of the disease, it may become impossible to care for the person at home.
+However, in the mid-to-late stages of the disease, it may become impossible to care for the person at home, let along play games.
 They may require skilled health care attention and placing the patient in a nursing home may be the best option.

 Most importantly, remember that as a caregiver, you require care as well.
 Using respite services, such as adult day care and hiring home aides when possible is a great way to recharge.
 Caring for a person with Alzheimer’s is a marathon, not a sprint.
 You need to ensure that your mental and physical health is tended to.